QUESTIONS ABOUT THE M.A. PROGRAM

 When is the application deadline for the residential M.A. program?

-Our application deadline is the Tuesday, Dec.
+Our application deadline for fall 2019 is Tuesday, Dec.
 11, 2018.
 More information on the application timeline is available on our admissions page.

 How do I pay the $87.50 application fee?